jge162/Create-Release/README.md

 # Release Action v2.1.0 below (Major release and update).

-In this new Major relase I have streamlined the release process even further.
+This GitHub Workflow creates a new release whenever a Pull Request is closed under certain conditions.
-Now when ever you want to bump a version you only need to type in the Pull request title the version you are looking to increment.
+The release process has been streamlined even further with this major update.
+Now, to increment the version, you only need to type the version you want to use in the Pull Request title.

-### If Pull request title == `Major` then it will bump 0.0.0 to 1.0.0
+### If the Pull Request title includes "Major", the version will be incremented from 0.0.0 to 1.0.0.

-### If Pull request title == `Minor` then it will bump 0.0.0 to 0.1.0
+### If the title includes "Minor", the version will be incremented from 0.0.0 to 0.1.0.

-### If Pull request title == `Patch` then it will bump 0.0.0 to 0.0.1
+### If the title includes "Patch", the version will be incremented from 0.0.0 to 0.0.1.

-# This new process makes it way easier then having to create Pull request labels
-and select them prior to commiting Pull request.
+# This new process makes it much easier than creating Pull Request labels and selecting them prior to committing the Pull Request.

-Also note, at the moment only only version can be type into the title.
-You cannot put any other words other than Major, Minor or Patch.
+Please note that at the moment, only one version can be typed into the title, and no other words can be included other than Major, Minor, or Patch.

 ```yaml
 # The release version will be bumped based on the Pull request title